reasoning-machines/CoCoGen/README.md

 - [Creating dynamic prompts (KST)](#creating-dynamic-prompts-kst)

 ## Running CoCoGen

 An OpenAI API key is required to run the jobs.
+To get an API key, register at [https://openai.com/blog/openai-codex/](https://openai.com/blog/openai-codex/).

 The key should be exported in the environment variable `OPENAI_API_KEY`.